Environment Variable Configuration

 MAP_REDUCE_MAX_TOTAL_DOCUMENTS | int | 20 | Maximum total number of documents (chunks) to process across all iterations |

-MAP_REDUCE_DEBUG | bool | true | Enable debug logging for map & reduce operations.
+MAP_REDUCE_DEBUG | bool | false | Enable debug logging for map & reduce operations.
 Logs are written to ./logs/map_reduce.md |

 FastAPI & Access Control